aheister70/get_next_line/README.md

 Static variable(s) are allowed: Life time of a static variable is the entire run of a program.
 Allocation is during compilation.

 Memory leaks: system("leaks a.out"); By putting this in your main file, you will see if your program has memory leaks.
 It doesn't tell you where though.
+But a lot of mistakes that I made had to do with freeing pointers at the wrong place in the code.

 Tests used for this project (a big thanks to the makers!): https://github.com/saarikoski-jules/gnl_unit_tests